NCAR/climate-primer-water/doc/ch3_baselines.rst

-information for several reasons. **Accuracy and precision**: if properly calibrated and maintained, weather gauges provide accurate and precise measurements of temperature, precipitation, wind speed, humidity; fluxes of energy, momentum, and moisture; and long- and short-wave radiation.
+information for several reasons. **Accuracy and precision**: if properly calibrated and maintained, weather gauges provide accurate and precise measurements of temperature, precipitation, wind speed, humidity; fluxes of energy, momentum, and moisture; and long- and shortwave radiation.
 **Direct measurement:** Unlike other methods that might rely on indirect indicators or modeled inputs, weather gauges collect direct, empirical data from the environment. **Localized information:** These instruments